8 Best Italian Espresso Machines of 2021

 Want to pull espresso shots LIKE A REAL PRO?
 This is the machine for you.

 The 2020 model has a few handy updates.
 Our favorite, given the times, is its improved energy efficiency.
 The newer brass boiler is 8% more efficient in standby mode than older versions.
 It’s also equipped with a commercial-style 3-way solenoid valve, which relieves excess pressure and makes your espresso puck dry and easy to clean up (2).

-Like the well-known La Marzocco espresso machines, the Rancilio is a popular manufacturer of Italian commercial espresso machines, and they’ve put some of the same design and construction strategies to use in the Silvia.
+Like the well-known La Marzocco espresso machines, the Rancilio is a popular manufacturer of Italian commercial espresso machines, and they’ve put some of the same design and construction strategies to use in the Silvia and even the Pro model.
 It’s sturdier than most home espresso machines, with a stainless steel side panels and casing, and brass components, but it’s still surprisingly compact in its overall dimensions.